 Pros of Dynamic Pricing

 You can apply rules to specific business groups based on their characteristics and market conditions, ensuring you have a suitable option for all audience segments.

-Prices that fluctuate based on market conditions may make consumers upset if they can no longer afford costs.
+Prices that fluctuate because of market conditions may make consumers upset if the product becomes unaffordable.